-This Cheesy Scalloped Potatoes with Ham recipe is just like grandma used to make!
-Simple and delicious comfort food! #takebackthetable
+Cheesy Scalloped Potatoes and Ham recipe is just like grandma used to make!
+Use leftover ham to make this simple and delicious comfort food!

 This post may contain affiliate links.
 As an amazon associate, I earn from qualifying purchases.
 See my full Disclosure Policy for details.

 When I was a kid growing up, we always ate dinner together.
 When we lived close to my grandparents, Sunday dinner was always at their house with my aunts, uncles, and cousins.

 My cousins and I would play outside from the time we got to grandma’s house up until she yelled out the back door for us kids to come in because it was dinnertime.
 I think that’s the only part of the day where we slowed down!

 Of course, all of the cousins sat at the “kids table.”
 We talked about the fun we had that day and what we wanted to do before we had to come in to get cleaned up for bedtime!
 After dinner, we would be right back outside again.

 I have so many fond memories of those times.
 And to be frankly honest with y’all, I kind of miss those days.